 Instructions are available on the Interlibrary Loan webpage.
 You will need to create your own account to use the service.

-The libraries that own the items decide if the item is too rare, valuable, or fragile to loan or to photocopy.
+The libraries that own the items decide if the item is too popular, rare, valuable, or fragile to loan or to photocopy.

 DELCAT Discovery searches the UD Library collection and collections of libraries around the world.